carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

 long pipelines of commands without making huge line lengths.
 The lines ending in ``\`` are concatenated until a RUN line that doesn't end in ``\`` is found.
-This concatenated set of RUN lines then constitutes one execution.
-Tcl will substitute variables and arrange for the pipeline to be executed.
+This concatenated set of RUN lines then constitutes one execution. :program:`lit` will substitute variables and arrange for the pipeline to be executed.
 If any process in the pipeline fails, the entire line (and test case) fails too.

 Below is an example of legal RUN lines in a ``.ll`` file: